May 2013 IDEA Fitness Journal Quiz 4: Fear of Falling

-Explain how fear of falling can create gait changes and how these changes can lead to movement patterns that increase fall risk.
+- Explain how fear of falling can create gait changes and how these changes can lead to movement patterns that increase fall risk.

 - Design exercise programming to decrease fall risk factors relating to strength, balance and gait deficiencies.

-Fine-tune exercise cues to help clients deal with unhelpful reflexes.
+- Fine-tune exercise cues to help clients deal with unhelpful reflexes.

-Initiate a discussion about fear of falling with your clients.
+- Initiate a discussion about fear of falling with your clients.

 - Evaluate a client’s lateral hip strength as used while walking.